-While the Molidae may appear primitive, they are in fact relative latecomers to the fish world.
-Fishes first emerged over 500 million years ago and the radiation leading to most modern fishes occurred about 100 million years ago.
-It took another 50 million years for Molidae to appear.
-In fact, molas are thought to be one of the most recently derived fish groups in the sea.
+While members of the Molidae family may appear primitive, they are in fact relative latecomers to the fish world.
+Fishes first emerged more than 500 million years ago shortly after the Cambrian Explosion and the radiation leading to most modern fishes occurred about 100 million years ago.
+It took another 50 million years for sunfishes to appear.
+In fact, molas are thought to be some of the most recently derived fish groups in the sea.

 (From Tyler and Bannikov, 1992)

 Alfaro, M.E., F. Santini and C.D.
 Brock.
 2007.
 Do reefs drive diversification in marine teleosts?
 Evidence from pufferfish and their allies (order Tetraodontiformes).
 Evolution 61: 2104‒2126.

 Bass, A.L., H. Dewar, T. Thys, J.T.
 Streelman and S.A.
 Karl.
 2005.
 Evolutionary divergence among lineages of the ocean sunfish family, Molidae (Tetraodontiformes).
 Mar.
 Biol.
 148: 405‒414.